-This Panther, with a qualified man in the cockpit, is on an elevator rising to the flight deck.
+This Panther, possibly with a qualified man in the cockpit instead of actor Holden, is on an elevator rising to the flight deck.

-As it nears the camera, actor Holden is revealed strapped into the ejector seat (the aircraft by then being in a safer position).
+As it nears the camera, Holden is revealed strapped into the ejector seat.
 If you replay it slowly, you can see the cut, but it is almost seamless.
 The whole film is extraordinarily well made.

 The flight deck action is at least as well filmed as that in Top Gun 30 years later (and 30 years ago as I write this).

 Kimiko is one of several good-looking women in the film.

 Tarrant explains to Nancy she must understand the risks to which her husband is subject.

 Meanwhile, Able Seaman Nestor Gamidge, played by Earl Holliman, Lieutenant Harry Brubaker, and Chief Petty Officer Mike Fourney, played by Mickey Rooney, manage to stir up trouble in Tokyo.

 Mike needs Brubaker’s assistance in persuading Kimiko to end her wayward ways and stay with him.

 In one scene, CAG Lee has a major disagreement with Tarrant.